-Road to Charlotte: Path to Winning the Atlantic Division
+Road to Charlotte: Path to winning the Atlantic Division

 Clemson

-The Tigers must defeat Wake Forest if they want to remain alive in the race for the Atlantic Division.
+The Tigers took care of business Saturday defeating Wake Forest to remain alive in the race for the Atlantic Division.

-If the Tigers defeat the Deacons they will need Wake Forest to fall at Boston College and N.C.
-State to lose to either Syracuse or UNC to win the division.
+Now the Tigers will need Wake Forest to fall at Boston College and N.C.
+State to lose to UNC to win the division.

 ACC Record: 5-2